-CHF BC believes that housing co-operatives can and should play an important role in responding to climate emergencies.
+CHF BC believes that housing co-operatives van important role in responding to climate emergencies.

 Our well-established community-oriented approach also provides resilient support systems to deal with the emotional distress and anxiety associated with extreme weather events.
 Co-ops offer an affordable and secure way to shift from single-family homes to more sustainable modes of living through: